-Percentage of total units beneficially owned is based on 9,801,830 common units and 9,775,500 subordinated units outstanding.
+Percentage of total units beneficially owned is based on 9,864,835 common units and 9,775,500 subordinated units outstanding.
 The list of beneficial owners in presented in the following table below:

 Name of Beneficial Owner (1) Common Units Beneficially Owned(2) Percentage of Common Units Beneficially Owned Subordinated Units Beneficially Owned Percentage of Subordinated Units Beneficially Owned Percentage of Total Common and Subordinated Units Beneficially Owned

-OCI Wyoming Holding Co.
-(2) 4,775,500 48.7% 9,775,500 100.0% 74.3%
+Ciner Wyoming Holding Co.
+(2) 4,775,500 48.4% 9,775,500 100.0% 74.1%

-Kirk H. Milling 9,104
+Kirk H. Milling 22,486 - -

-Kevin Kremke 9,360
+Kevin Kremke 19,638

-Nicole C. Daniel 4,109
+Nicole C. Daniel 10,142 -

-Mark J. Lee 2,481

-Michael E. Ducey 805
+Michael E. Ducey 3,571 -

-William P. O'Neill, Jr. 5,988
+Thomas W. Jasper

-Angela A. Minas 12,962
+Angela A. Minas 15,728

-JaeYong Yang
+Ceyda Pençe

+Dogan Pençe

-All directors and executive officers as a group (8 people) 44,809
+All directors and executive officers as a group (8 people) 71,565

-^{} Beneficial ownership represents less than 1% of the Partnership's outstanding common or subordinated units.
+Beneficial ownership represents less than 1% of the Partnership's outstanding common or subordinated units.

-- (1) Unless otherwise indicated, the address for all beneficial owners is Five Concourse Parkway, Suite 2500, Atlanta, Georgia 30328. - (2) OCI Holdings, the sole member of our general partner, owns 4,775,500 common units and 9,775,500 subordinated units representing limited partner interests in us.
-OCI Company, a publicly traded company on the Korea Stock Exchange, owns all of the ownership interests of OCI Enterprises, which owns all of the ownership interests of OCI Holdings, the sole member of our general partner.
-Each of OCI Company, OCI Enterprises and OCI Chemical may, therefore, be deemed to beneficially own the units held by OCI Holdings.
-OCI Company disclaims such beneficial ownership.
-The address for OCI Company is 50 Segong-Dong, Jung-Gu, Seoul, 100-718, Korea.
+(1) Unless otherwise indicated, the address for all beneficial owners is Five Concourse Parkway, Suite 2500, Atlanta, Georgia 30328.

+(2) Ciner Holdings, the sole member of our general partner, owns 4,775,500 common units and 9,775,500 subordinated units representing limited partner interests in us.
+Turgay Ciner owns all of the ownership interests of Akkan Energi ve Madencilik Anonim Sirketi, which owns all of the ownership interests in Ciner Enterprises, which owns all of the ownership interests of Ciner Corp, which owns all of the ownership interests of Ciner Corp, which owns all of the ownership interests of Ciner Corp and Ciner Enterprises and Ciner Corp may, therefore, be deemed to beneficially own the units held by Ciner Holdings.
+The business address of the Ciner Holding, Ciner Corp and Ciner Enterprises is Five Concourse Parkway, Suite 2500, Atlanta, Georgia 30328.
+The business address of Akkan is Şehitmuhtar Cad., 38/1 Taksim, Beyoglu Istanbul, Turkey.
+The business address of Mr. Ciner is Papalimaný Caddesi, No:73, 34670 Papalimaný, Üsküdar, Istanbul, Turkey.